arcus-azure/arcus/community/blog/2022-12 Synchronous secret retrieval in Arcus Security v1.9/README.md

 # Synchronous secret retrieval in Arcus Security v1.9
-In some cases, an asynchronous is missing.
+In some cases, an asynchronous context is missing.
 This causes a bit of friction that the newest Arcus Security release has fixed with minimal change to your code base.

 ## The problem with asynchronous-only secret retrieval
 The Arcus secret store is a very reliable and well-used functionality.
 It provides an alternative to storing sensitive secrets together with public application configuration values ([learn more about why this is important](https://www.codit.eu/blog/introducing-secret-store-net-core/)).
 Throughout the following releases, the secret store has grown in functionality and usability.
 It supports caching, secret versions, and lets you retrieve a single secret provider by name and is fully extensible.
 But there was a piece missing in this structure, and that is synchronous secret retrieval.